 How many times have you purchased travel insurance by spending an additional 3% of your ticket cost?
 Probably never, or maybe just occasionally!

-Many manufacturers and shipping companies were approaching supply chain monitoring solutions with the same mindset.
+Many manufacturers and shipping companies were approaching supply chain shipment monitoring solutions with the same mindset.
 Transportation was like their “ticket” and visibility was their “insurance.”
-Supply chain monitoring solutions like GPS vehicle tracking, RFID, Bluetooth, and IoT-enabled sensors when applied correctly to transportation can provide you with good control over your logistics execution.
+Supply chain shipment monitoring systems like GPS vehicle tracking, RFID, Bluetooth, and IoT-enabled sensors when applied correctly to transportation can provide you with good control over your logistics execution.

-“Prior to COVID-19, if the transportation was like an air ticket, monitoring was like travel insurance.”
+“Prior to COVID-19, if the transportation was like an air ticket, shipment monitoring was like travel insurance.”

-Investments in these visibility technologies were typically discussed for months, extensive pilot projects undertaken, ROI assessed, and if feasible, then deployed across the supply chain.
+Investments in the shipment monitoring technologies were typically discussed for months, extensive pilot projects undertaken, ROI assessed, and if feasible, then deployed across the supply chain.

 What changed with the COVID-19 pandemic?

-Why are companies bypassing these processes and scrambling to deploy tracking solutions for their shipments or vehicles, and RFID or Bluetooth implemented in their warehouses today?
+Why are companies bypassing these processes and scrambling to deploy shipment monitoring solutions for their shipments or vehicles, and RFID or Bluetooth implemented in their warehouses today?

 How did things change?